Onboard Idle Reduction Equipment for Heavy-Duty Trucks

 Cab or Bunk Heaters

-Coolant heaters use the truck's regular heat-transfer system.
+Coolant heaters use the truck's integrated heat-transfer system.
 The heater is mounted in the engine compartment, draws gasoline or diesel from the fuel tank to heat the vehicle's coolant, and pumps the heated coolant through the engine, radiator, and heater box.
 Coolant heaters keep the engine warm, reducing the impact of cold starts and the need for "warm-up" idling.

 Energy Recovery Systems

 Energy recovery systems use the vehicle's heat-transfer system, much like a coolant heater, but without a separate piece of equipment.
 A very small electric pump is connected to the water line, which keeps the truck's cooling system and heater operating after the engine is turned off, using engine heat that would otherwise dissipate.
-Energy recovery systems typically do not provide enough warmth to be a sole source of overnight heat.
+Energy recovery systems, however, typically do not provide enough warmth to be a sole source of overnight heat.

 Storage Air Conditioners